The Midterm Elections Have Made History With These Notable Firsts

 "We proved that we're an inclusive state that values every contribution regardless of someone's sexual orientation or gender identity," Polis said during his victory speech, according to Denver's CBS4 TV station.
 "For the LGBTQ pioneers ... who endured so much hardship and hurt to make it possible for so many of us, myself included, to live and to love openly and proudly, and to the people in this room I want to say I am profoundly grateful for all the work we've done to overcome."

-New Jersey's former Gov. Jim McGreevey came out as gay while in office, but was not out when he was elected.
+New Jersey's former Gov. Jim McGreevey came out as gay while in office but was not out when he was elected.
 Oregon Gov. Kate Brown, who is bisexual, became the first openly LGBT governor elected when she won her office in 2016.

-Polis' partner, Marlon Reis, and two children, Caspius and Cora, will be moving into the governor's mansion.
+Polis' partner, Marlon Reis, and two children, Caspian and Cora, will be moving into the governor's mansion.

 "Polis made millions in e-commerce and backs single-payer health care, set a goal of 100 percent renewable energy by 2040, supports greater distances between oil and gas drilling operations and homes and schools, and wants the state to fund preschool and full-day kindergarten," writes Bente Birkeland of Colorado Public Radio.